-Following Reddit and Quora, this is my next stop.
+Following Reddit and Quora, Pinterest is also a high priority for me.
 Most of my competitors aren’t really active on Pinterest, so that’s where I see a good opportunity to place my content.
 After just a couple of days, the results are already quite impressive, as you can see.

 This strategy is still in its developmental stages.
 We created a few infographics that contain information about the article, and we plan to publish them on Pinterest.

-In case you didn’t know, on Pinterest, the goal is to achieve most pins and repins, whereas the number of followers isn’t as important.
-For some strange reason, people see Pinterest as social media, but in reality, it’s much more of a search engine.
+In case you didn’t know, on Pinterest, the goal is to achieve the most pins and repins, and the number of followers isn’t as important.
+While some people see Pinterest as social media, in reality, it’s much more of a search engine.

 Let’s get down to business!
 Regarding Pinterest, here’s the strategy I’ll follow from this point on: